Trusted San Diego Probate Law Firm: Opelon LLP

 We will advise you on your options and take all of the legal stress out of your circumstance so that you can focus on your grief and family.

-Meet Your Top San Diego Probate Attorney
+Meet Your Trusted San Diego Probate Attorney

 T. Owen Rassman

-San Diego Probate Attorney
+San Diego Probate Attorney T. Owen Rassman

 Opelon LLP combines big firm qualifications with small firm accessibility.
-With degrees in tax (LL.M.), law (J.D..) and business (M.B.A..), its Co-founding Attorney, T. Owen Rassman, is uniquely qualified to bridge the often overlapping areas of Trusts, Estates, & Probates.
+With degrees in tax (LL.M.), law (J.D.), and business (M.B.A.), its Co-founding Attorney, T. Owen Rassman, is uniquely qualified to bridge the often overlapping areas of Trusts, Estates, & Probates.

 Owen has the experience and qualifications to counsel you from start to finish.